baites/baites.github.io/_posts/2017-10-23-fibonacci-recursive-and-iterative-algorithms.md

 The relationship between recursive and iterative algorithms is by no means anything new, and it's currently a well-understood concept.
 Moreover, there are heuristics rules of when is reasonable to use recursive or iterative algorithm based on the problem instance sizes, and language characteristics used in its implementation[^2].

-For example, you find a simple [recursive](https://github.com/baites/examples/blob/master/algorithms/javascript/RecursiveFibonacci.js) and [iterative](https://github.com/baites/examples/blob/master/algorithms/javascript/IterativeFibonacci.js) versions written in javascript to compute the *Fibonacci* series in my [example GitHub repo](https://github.com/baites/examples).
+You can find a simple [recursive](https://github.com/baites/examples/blob/master/algorithms/javascript/RecursiveFibonacci.js) and [iterative](https://github.com/baites/examples/blob/master/algorithms/javascript/IterativeFibonacci.js) versions written in javascript to compute the *Fibonacci* series in my [example GitHub repo](https://github.com/baites/examples).
 The Fibonacci series is a sequence of numbers defined by the following linear recurrence equation

 <p>%%
 f_n = f_{n-1} + f_{n-2} \text{   for any   } n > 1